bhdicaire/omnigraffleStencils/README.md

 ## Installation

-1. make install, it will copy newer stencils, templates, and scripts to $HOME/Library/Containers/com.omnigroup.OmniGraffle7.MacAppStore/Data/Library/Application\ Support/The\ Omni\ Group/OmniGraffle
+1. make install, it will copy newer stencils, templates, and scripts to ~/Library/Containers/com.omnigroup.OmniGraffle7.MacAppStore/Data/Library/Application\ Support/The\ Omni\ Group/OmniGraffle or ⁨~/⁨Library⁩/⁨Containers⁩/⁨com.omnigroup.OmniGraffle7⁩/⁨Data⁩/⁨Library⁩/Application Support⁩/The Omni Group⁩/⁨OmniGraffle⁩

 If you prefer installing one specific stencil: